berea-college-scalable-algorithms/berea-college-scalable-algorithms.github.io/index.md

 ### Day 34: Outside of class

-- For next time:
 - Complete [A13: Individual Review and Reflection for E2](https://docs.google.com/document/d/1gGT2wyQzjg8BkXI4aMWI3Re4qm3kq-4NWSo0ApY_Gy4/edit?usp=sharing). **Note that due to the nature of this assignment, it will not be accepted late.**
 - Make progress on the final project and complete all homework assigned in [FP2: Project Problem Statement](https://docs.google.com/document/d/11Ta92OIPY8zACZ5m5dyFHv5hbIqEQG1l7T_rhnAJn6I/edit?usp=sharing) for Friday, April 11, 2025.

 ## Day 33: Friday, April 4, 2025